 Reeftronics began about 8 years ago as a free service to the reefkeeping community.
 Oh, things have changed since then!
-The Apex and ReefAngel controllers were released, APEX Fusion and the RA Portal went live, another system similar to Reeftronics came and then disappeared, and more.
-The controller landscape has changed drastically!
+The Apex and ReefAngel controllers were released, APEX Fusion and the RA Portal went live, another system similar to Reeftronics came and went, and more.
+The aquarium controller landscape has changed drastically in those years!

-I have enhanced Reeftronics many times over the years to continue to support Neptune and RA controllers as these product lines grew and evolved, and conversely, I have retired several of the online tools here which were focused on the Apex because Neptune added equivalent functionality into APEX Fusion.
-Now, Neptune has further enhanced APEX Fusion with a Heartbeat function; that functionality became available to all Apex users in January.
-APEX Fusion Heartbeat is similar in function to the polling and notification system here; if the system detects a loss of communications with an Apex, a series of notifications (email and/or text messages) will be sent.
-This notification system upon loss of communications has been the biggest benefit to being a Reeftronics member.
-But Neptune’s Heartbeat function is even better than mine, and I encourage all current Reeftronics members who have Apexes to start using Heartbeat immediately.
+I enhanced Reeftronics many times over the years to continue to support Neptune and RA controllers as these product lines grew and evolved, and conversely, I retired several of the online tools here which were focused on the Apex because Neptune added equivalent functionality into APEX Fusion.
+Neptune further enhanced APEX Fusion with a Heartbeat function; that functionality became available to all Apex users in January 2017.
+APEX Fusion Heartbeat is similar in function to the now-retired polling and notification system which Reeftronics used to offer; if the system detected a loss of communications with an Apex, a series of notifications (email and/or text messages) will be sent.
+This notification system upon loss of communications had been the greatest benefit to being a Reeftronics member.
+But Neptune’s Heartbeat function is even better than mine, and I encourage all former Reeftronics members to start using Heartbeat now.